-Form N-PORT and Form N-CSR for the Fund is available on the SEC's website at www.sec.gov.
-The Fund's Form N-PORT and Form N-CSR is available without charge, upon request, by calling 1 (855) 772-8488 or by writing to: Simplify Exchange Traded Funds 10845 Griffith Peak Drive, 2/F, Las Vegas, NV 89135.
+Portfolio Schedule.
+The Fund is not required to, and will not, file reports on Form N-PORT or Form N-RN.
+As a money market fund, the Fund is required to file monthly portfolio holding reports on Form N-MFP.
+Form N-MFP for the Fund is available on the SEC's website at www.sec.gov.
+The Trust also discloses a complete schedule of the Fund's portfolio holdings with the SEC on Form N-CSR after its second and fourth quarters.
+The Fund's Form N-MFP and Form N-CSR are available without charge, upon request, by calling 1 (855) 772-8488 or by writing to: Simplify Exchange Traded Funds 10845 Griffith Peak Drive, 2/F, Las Vegas, NV 89135.